sophielansweeper/embedded-workflow-builder-docs/docs/http-requests.md

 ### Sending GraphQL requests

-While GraphQL requests are, at their core, JSON requests, it's often helpful to serialize the GraphQL query and variables automatically.
+While [GraphQL](https://graphql.org/) requests are, at their core, HTTP POST requests of JSON data, it's often helpful to serialize the GraphQL query and variables automatically.
-Reach for the generic [GraphQL](./connectors/graphql.md) connector to send GraphQL requests.
+Reach for the generic [GraphQL](./connectors/graphql.md) connector to send GraphQL requests as you would HTTP requests.

 Your query can contain GraphQL [variables](https://graphql.org/learn/queries/#variables), which are passed in the **Variables** input.